Rainymood/rainymood.github.io/_posts/2021-03-14-how-to-add-bottom-modal-react-native.md

 ---
-title: "How to add a bottom modal in react-native"
+title: "How to add a bottom modal in React Native"
 date: 2021-03-14
 categories:
   - blog